 LENS neurofeedback is a simple procedure that helps heal the brain.
 Using the patient’s brain wave pattern, the system nudges the brain.
 This helps it transform maladaptive patterns.
 Parts of the brain that aren’t functioning optimally start working more efficiently.
 Over-functioning areas return to a more normal level.
 As the brain balances, the patient feels better.
 It’s safe, simple, and effective as appointments are generally short, but the benefits last for a long time.

 How LENS Neurofeedback Works

-Depending upon the protocol, they may close their eyes for a few seconds or a few minutes.
+Depending upon the protocol, you may close your eyes for a few seconds or a few minutes.
 This is repeated depending upon the type of session (mapping or not) and what the treatment goals are.
 In general, sessions are less than 30 minutes.
-I spend a lot of the session assessing my patient before and after giving neurofeedback.
+I spend a lot of the session assessing the person before and after giving neurofeedback.
 I want to see subtle changes that may have happened during the session, but also during the previous week.
 For most patients, one visit a week is enough to see benefits grow over time.

 With a completed map, I start to analyze it.
 I won’t go into all the details of the maps here, but we can explore some of the concepts related to maps and neurofeedback therapy.